 LH: Yes, as time goes by we’ll be improving the pictures of all of the foods and adding some voice commentary for all of them, because you can do that on the internet, but not in a book.
 Then maybe later on I’m thinking about getting a drone and doing some aerial and video stuff.

 You can find out more about Les website by visiting bushtuckerman.com.au.
 Subscribe for just $5 a month to get full access to everything you need to know about Australian bush foods and their uses.
-Les also wrote the foreword to our next book, 100 Things To See In Tropical North Queensland.
-Subscribe to our newsletter to find our more about its upcoming release, or pre-order it from our shop to get free shipping in Australia.
+Les also wrote the foreword to the book, 100 Things To See In Tropical North Queensland.
+Order your copy from our online shop or grab a copy from all good bookstores.